MichaelBelousov/graphl/README.md

 ## things we need

+- a VM for executing lisp expressions
 - a package manager
 - C ffi/binding API
 - an IDE (https://github.com/jnmaloney/WebGui) (also see IMNodes)

+## things I need to do now

+- write a program that reads the language and outputs json node types for all top level definitions

 ## Potential names